 Notification of Award

 The Chairperson of the Prize Committee will notify the recipient of the award at least three months in advance of the award date.
 An invitation will also be extended to the recipient to attend the award ceremony to receive the award and to present his or her work.

 Description of the Award

-The award will consist of a plaque and a certificate containing the citation.
+The award will consist of a certificate containing the citation.

 Award Date and Period

 The prize is awarded every other year at the biennial SIAM Conference on Control Theory, the only all SIAG/CST meeting.
 The award period is the three calendar years preceding the meeting.
 In the event that the SIAM Conference on Control Theory is not held, the award will be presented in another public forum to be determined by the SIAG officers in conjunction with the SIAM President.